‘Xinjiang, Balochistan and FATA’

-This is apropos to two back-to-back letters titled ‘Xinjiang, Balochistan and FATA’
+This is apropos three letters titled ‘Xinjiang, Balochistan and FATA’ carried by the newspaper in recent days.

-Xinjiang now boasts a state of art modern transportation network, including railways, highways, and airports connecting it to major cities in China and neighboring countries.
-Notable projects include the Urumqi-Hami section of the Lanzhou-Xinjiang high-speed railway, which links Xinjiang to the eastern provinces.
+In the agriculture sector China has introduced modern water management, crop genetics, and mechanization to substantially enhance the yield of cotton, grapes, and melons production, besides setting up of large-scale farms, processing plants, and distribution networks

-The total investment in these transportation projects over the years runs into tens of billions of dollars.
-Cities like Urumqi, Kashgar have been developed on ultramodern lines including the construction of modern residential areas, commercial centers, and public facilities and development of “new towns” to accommodate the growing population and improve living standards.
+These investments are part of China’s broader strategy to stabilize the region, boost economic growth, and integrate Xinjiang more closely with the rest of the country and the global economy, particularly through the Belt and Road Initiative.

 Qamar Bashir